- Node.js as backend technology

 Python performance

 However, newer Python versions (v3.5 and up) have introduced “asynchronicity,” so it should now be as fast as Node.js.
-And if programmers need expensive computation, they can write modules in C/C++ and export them to Python since both Node.JS and Python are C-based languages.
+And if programmers need expensive computation, they can write modules in C/C++ and export them to Python since both Node.js and Python are C-based languages.
+Ultimately, we should note that Python performance can be more efficient for CPU-bound tasks that involve heavy data processing, scientific computing, and machine learning.

 Python vs. Node.js: Syntax